 Have toothbrushes ready

-Toothbrushes should be ready to go.
-If you have a two-story home or more than one bathroom, you may want to consider having an extra set of toothbrushes and toothpaste in a downstairs bathroom.
+Toothbrushes and toothpaste should be ready to go.
+If you have a two-story home or more than one bathroom, you may want to consider having an extra set of toothbrushes and toothpaste in more than one location.
 Once my kids come downstairs for breakfast, I don’t want them heading back upstairs – instead, they can brush their teeth in the half bathroom on the first floor.
 Make sure they have the supplies they need to brush and go (that means no arguing over toothpaste!).

 Odds and Ends

 Have the little things ready.
 This could be sunscreen or a sweater.
 You don’t want to be scrambling around at the last minute and looking for one item that is going to make you late.

 I have my iPhone set to beep 5 minutes before the bus arrives.
 This way, when I am running around in the morning, we all have an audible reminder that lets us know we need to wrap things up and get to the bus stop.

 Parents: prepare your own things